godkingjay/godkingjay/README.md

 I'm **Jarrian**(*godkingjay*)👋, a college student, I'm currently pursuing a Computer Science Degree in the Philippines.

-I have an **NCII Certificate**📜 for *Computer Systems Servicing* which I acheived before I finish Junior High School.

 ## 📖 Education

 I'm currently pursuing a Computer Science Degree in the Philippines.